17 DIVORCE DON’TS

 10. Assuming the settlement must conform to the terms a judge would order if your case went to trial — or to another prescribed formula — that does not consider the unique factors in your case.

 11. Settling for less child support than you are entitled to and need.
 Don’t ever do this because if your spouse decides to have a second family , you will wish you fought for the child support due you, rather than having someone else’s child having the benefit your kindness, or lack of sophistication.
+So to make sure that you fight for the right amount of child support you need to make sure you get the help of a child support attorney who can help you get the child support that you are entitled to.

 12. Believing what is your spouse’s is not yours — marriage is an economic partnership.